chipsalliance/i3c-core/doc/source/axi_recovery_flow.md

 The logic is implemented so that the recovery firmware in the Caliptra RoT ROM can operate without any changes.

-In order to enable setting W1C recovery registers, AXI recovery mode introduces additional register - `REC_INTF_REG_W1C_ACCESS`.
+In order to enable setting W1C fields in recovery registers over AXI, the AXI recovery mode introduces additional register - `REC_INTF_REG_W1C_ACCESS`.

 ### AXI-based recovery procedure